sqlite/sqlite/autoconf/tea/README.txt

 work for us.
 It might also work for you.
 But we cannot promise that.

 If you want to use this TEA builder and it works for you, that's fine.
-But if you have trouble, your the first thing you should do is go back to using the canonical Makefile in the SQLite source tree.
+But if you have trouble, the first thing you should do is go back to using the canonical Makefile in the SQLite source tree.

 ------------------------------------------------------------------